Nile crocodile: Natural mortality of young Nile crocodiles

 Predators of Nile crocodiles eggs have ranged from insects such as the red flour beetle (Tribolium castaneum) to predators as large and formidable as spotted hyenas (Crocuta crocuta).
 Unsurprisingly, once exposed to the elements as hatchlings, the young, small Nile crocodiles are even more vulnerable.
 Most of the predators of eggs also opportunistically eat young crocodiles, including monitors and marabous, plus almost all co-existing raptorial birds, including vultures, eagles, and large owls and buzzards.
 Many "large waders" are virulent predators of crocodile hatchlings, from dainty little egrets (Egretta garzetta) and compact hamerkops (Scopus umbretta) to towering saddle-billed storks (Ephippiorhynchus senegalensis), goliath herons and shoebills (Balaeniceps rex).
 Larger corvids and some non-wading water birds (i.e. pelicans) can also take some young Nile crocodiles.
-Mammalian carnivores take many hatchlings as well as large turtles and snakes, large predatory freshwater fish, such as the African tigerfish, the introduced largemouth bass, and possibly bull sharks, when they enter river systems.
+Mammalian carnivores take many hatchlings as well as large turtles and snakes, large predatory freshwater fish, such as the tigerfish, the Nile perch, and bull sharks, when they enter river systems.
 When crocodile nests are dug out and the young placed in water by the mother, in areas such as Royal Natal National Park predators can essentially enter a feeding frenzy.
 It may take a few years before predation is no longer a major cause of mortality for young crocodiles.
 African fish eagles can take crocodile hatchlings up to a few months of age and honey badgers can prey on yearlings.
-Once they reach their juvenile stage, large African rock pythons and big cats remain as the only predatory threat to young crocodiles.
+Once they reach their juvenile stage, large Southern African rock pythons and big cats remain as the only predatory threat to young crocodiles.
 Perhaps no predator is more deadly to young Nile crocodiles than larger crocodiles of their own species, as, like most crocodilians, they are cannibalistic.
 This species may be particularly dangerous to their own kind considering their aggressive dispositions.
 While the mother crocodile will react aggressively toward potential predators and has been recorded chasing and occasionally catching and killing such interlopers into her range, due to the sheer number of animals who feed on baby crocodiles and the large number of hatchlings, she is more often unsuccessful at deflecting such predators.